-In addition to the change in control benefits described above, executive officers may be entitled to severance benefits in the event of certain terminations of employment upon or following a change in control.
-These benefits are provided under our Change of Control Severance Plan, which was adopted by our Board of Directors on March 29, 2001.
-The severance benefits are payable if we or our subsidiaries terminate the employment of the executive officer without "cause" or the employee voluntarily terminates his or her employment for "good reason" within one year after a change of control or prior to and in connection with, or in anticipation of, such a change.
+In addition to the change in control benefits described above, executive officers may be entitled to severance benefits in the event of certain terminations of employment in connection with or following a change in control.
+These benefits are provided under our Change of Control Severance Plan, which was adopted by our Board of Directors on March 29, 2001, as amended and restated as of September 11, 2014.
+The severance benefits are payable if we or our subsidiaries terminate the employment of the executive officer without "cause" or the employee voluntarily terminates his or her employment for "good reason" within one year after a change in control or prior to and in connection with, or in anticipation of, such a change.

 For these purposes, "change in control" generally has the same meaning as described in the preceding section.
-For these purposes, "cause" generally means the commission of certain crimes by the executive, the executive's willful engaging in fraud or dishonest conduct, refusal to perform certain duties, breach of fiduciary duty, or breach of certain other violations of company policy.
-For these purposes, "good reason" generally means the assignment to the executive of materially inconsistent duties, a significant adverse change in the executive's reporting relationship, certain reductions in compensation or benefits, and certain relocations of the executive's employment.
-For the specific definitions of change in control, cause and good reason, please refer to the Change of Control Severance Plan as filed with the Securities and Exchange Commission.
+For these purposes, "cause" generally means the commission of certain crimes by the executive, the executive's willful engaging in fraud or dishonest conduct, refusal or failure to perform certain duties, breach of fiduciary duty, or breach of certain other violations of company policy.
+For these purposes, "good reason" generally means a material diminution in the executive's authority, duties or responsibilities, a material diminution in the executive's base compensation, certain relocations of the executive's employment, or a material breach by us (or our successor) with respect to our obligations under the Change of Control Severance Plan.
+For the specific definitions of change in control, cause and good reason, please refer to the Change of Control Severance Plan as filed with the SEC.